 1. Does Spanking Work

-The problem is that the use of physical punishment to discipline is not effective.
+The problem is that using physical punishment to discipline is ineffective.

-In other words, spanking may make children worse behaved than children who do not get spanked at all.
+In other words, spanking may make children worse behaved than children who do not get spanked.

 2. Spanking damages the parent-child relationship